For Current Students

-Studio Art welcomes you to the department – in fact, we have saved places in our beginning classes for you first year students!
+Studio Art welcomes you to the department – in fact, we have saved some places in our beginning classes for you, our first year students!
 If you are an art major or minor or are just interested in trying something new, here are the classes we recommend (start with just one studio class during your first semester):

-Fall course options for art majors, minors and potential majors (Register for section 01 for each class unless you are enrolled in a music ensemble).
+Fall course options for art majors, minors and potential majors (Register for section 01 unless you are enrolled in a music ensemble that meets during the class lab; Drawing I is an exception - you can enroll in either section 1 or 2).

-Drawing I (a great place to start); or
+We recommend Drawing I as a great place to start; or

 Ceramics: Vessel Concepts; or